cakephp/docs/en/appendices/3-0-migration-guide.rst

 Number
 ------

-The Number library was rewritten to internally user the ``NumberFormatter`` class.
+The Number library was rewritten to internally use the ``NumberFormatter`` class.

 - ``CakeNumber`` has been renamed to :php:class:`Cake\\I18n\\Number`.